 This course examines the law relating to corporate finance transactions in Ireland.
 The course is divided into three parts.
 The first part deals with corporate governance.
 Topics covered include the separation of ownership and control, corporate governance codes and corporate social responsibility.
 The second part of the course deals with the use of listed securities as a source of finance.
 Topics covered include national and international stock exchanges, prospectuses, listing securities, investor compensation and market abuses.
-The final part of the course deals with mergers and takeovers law for both private and public companies.
-Topics covered include the Irish Takeover Panel, domestic and EU competition law, the proposed Takeovers Directive, acquisitions of undertakings and acquisitions of shares, procedural rules, share purchase agreements, warranties and indemnities and frustrating actions.
+The final part of the course deals with mergers and takeovers law for public companies.
+Topics covered include the Irish Takeover Panel, domestic and EU competition law, the proposed Takeovers Directive, acquisitions of undertakings and acquisitions of shares, procedural rules and frustrating actions.